AnimasCodeLabs/partial_path_customizer/README.md

 ## Installation & Upgrading

 This gem is a railtie and is meant to be used with Rails.
-It works with versions of Rails greater than 3.0.
+It is tested with versions of Rails down to 3.2.

 Partial Path Customizer is recommended to be run as a gem and included in your Gemfile: